 The Y-wing is a workhorse starfighter has been in use since the Clone Wars.
 Used for dogfights and for bombing runs against capital ships and ground targets, Y-wings are often overshadowed by newer models such as the X-wing and the A-wing.
 But the Y-wing's historical importance is remarkable, and it has reliably served multiple generations of star pilots.

-The TIE fighter is the unforgettable symbol of the Imperial fleet.
-Carried aboard Star Destroyers and battle stations, TIE fighters are single-pilot vehicles designed for fast-paced dogfights with Rebel X-wings and other starfighters.
+The TIE fighter was the unforgettable symbol of the Imperial fleet.
+Carried aboard Star Destroyers and battle stations, TIE fighters were single-pilot vehicles designed for fast-paced dogfights with Rebel X-wings and other starfighters.
 The iconic TIE fighter led to other models in the TIE family including the dagger-shaped TIE Interceptor and the explosive-laden TIE bomber.
-The terrifying roar of a TIE's engines strikes fear into the hearts of all enemies of the Empire.
+The terrifying roar of a TIE's engines would strike fear into the hearts of all enemies of the Empire.